Fairborn, Ohio: History

 Yonder lies a fair field.
 I see thousands of white men moving about in that beautiful fair field.

 The other possible source for the name is after a Fairfield in England.

 Nearby Osborn was named after the superintendent of the railroad named E.F.
 Osborn.
 The settlement allowed the railroad to be built through it after the nearby town of Fairfield had refused such construction.
-Many of the original houses of old Osborn can be found in Fairborn's Historic Osborn District, where they were moved during the early 1920s.
+Many of the original houses of old Osborn can be found in Fairborn's Historic Osborn District, where an estimated 200 houses were moved by mules and tractors during the early 1920s.

-From 1950 to 1970, the city grew to six times its former population, surpassing Xenia (the county seat) as the most populous city in the county, due largely to development and expansion of the nearby US Air Force Base.
+From 1950 to 1970, the city grew to six times its former population, surpassing Xenia (the county seat) as the most populous city in the county, due largely to development and expansion of the nearby Wright-Patterson Air Force Base.
 Southwestern Portland Cement, another major employer in the region, operated the largest factory in the city during this period, mining the locally exposed Brassfield Formation.

-Until the mid-1960s, the city of Fairborn prohibited African Americans from living there and declared it was a sundown town.
+Until the mid-1960s, the city of Fairborn prohibited African American residents and declared it a sundown town.
 Officials at Wright-Patterson Air Force Base are credited with working with the city residents to end such policies, especially as the United States military was integrated beginning in 1948.

 The development of Interstate 675 began in the 1960s to serve as an eastern bypass of Dayton.
 In the early 1970s, construction began on the northernmost part of I-675, just east of Fairborn.
 The first segment terminated at N. Fairfield Road (exit 17).
 No further construction was done for over a decade.
 This section was jokingly referred to by some as "Fairborn's private Interstate".
 Dayton Mayor James H. McGee opposed the highway, contending that it would draw economic development out of the city into the suburbs, a pattern that took place in many other cities.
 I-675 was eventually completed by 1987.

 Fairborn's growth slowed in the 1970s.
 It has resumed at a moderate pace since the late 1980s.
 It has since been surpassed by neighboring Beavercreek in population.

-In 2007, many residents of Fairborn continue to work at nearby Wright-Patterson Air Force Base, the home of the Air Force Materiel Command.
+As of 2007, many residents of Fairborn continued to work at nearby Wright-Patterson Air Force Base, the home of the Air Force Materiel Command.
 It has been described as the largest, most diverse and organizationally complex base in the Air Force.

 Many also work at or attend Wright State University, a university that became independent in 1967.
 From a small cluster of buildings, it has grown into a major campus with almost 20,000 students.
 Though Wright State has a Dayton address, it is legally within Fairborn jurisdiction.
-Wright State University has its own Police officers, who are fully sworn through the State of Ohio.
+Wright State University has its own Police force, who are fully sworn through the State of Ohio.

 Fairborn is the home of the largest elementary school in Ohio, Fairborn Primary School.
-Its students included children of military assigned to the Air Force base.
+Its students include children of military assigned to the Air Force base.